hyperledger/firefly/README.md

               │ config        │    * File and Environment Variable based logging framework (vyper) │               │    * Primary config keys all defined centrally └───────────────┘    * Plugins integrate by returning their config structure for unmarshaling (JSON tags)

+[1] The "utdbql" blockchain plugin is a simple standalone ordering service, that uses the an in-process database
+    It does NOT provide a multi-party blockchain, and does NOT provide broadcast to all members in the network

 ```